 Lottery Grants Board:

-The Lottery Grants Board was set up by Parliament to benefit the community by distributing the profits from the games run by Lotto New Zealand ("Lotto NZ").
+The Lottery Grants Board was set up to distribute the profits from the games run by Lotto New Zealand ("Lotto NZ").
 The Lottery Grants Board does this through a system of distribution agencies and committees.
 The Lottery Grants Board is part of the Department of Internal Affairs.

 In September 2011, Lotto NZ reached the $3 billion mark in lottery profits given to New Zealand arts, cultural, sporting and community organisations via the Lottery Grants Board since Lotto started in 1987.